Project-MONAI/VISTA/README.md

 ### Installation

 MONAI VISTA models are integrated based on [MONAI Label](https://docs.monai.io/projects/label/en/latest/index.html#).
-Start using MONAI Label locally and run installlation with your familiar visualization tools.
+Start using MONAI Label locally and run the installation with your familiar visualization tools.
-Stable version software represents the currently tested and supported visualization tools with latest release of MONAI Label.
-Weekly preview version is available if users want the latest feature, not fully tested.
+Stable version software represents the currently tested and supported visualization tools with the latest release of MONAI Label.

 Refer to [MONAI Label installation](https://docs.monai.io/projects/label/en/latest/installation.html) page for details.

-For milestone release, users can install from PyPl with command:
+For milestone releases, users can install from PyPl with the command:

 ```bash
 pip install monailabel